destinyae/walletconnect-docs/docs/advanced/multichain/polkadot/namespaces-guide.md

 - A dapp sends a proposal namespace to the wallet for pairing.
 The proposal namespace contains the list of `chains`, `methods` and `events` that the dapp intends to make use of.
 - The wallet validates if the received proposal namespaces are valid and returns a session with its approved namespaces as a response if it is valid along with the approved accounts for each chain in the namespace.
-- If the requested proposal namespaces are not valid based on the wallets rules, the session cannot be established and the wallet rejects it with an error code that tells the dapp if the proposal namespaces have invalid chains, methods, events or if it was simply rejected by the user.
+- If the requested proposal namespaces are not valid based on the wallet rules, the session cannot be established and the wallet rejects it with an error code that tells the dapp if the proposal namespaces have invalid chains, methods, events or if the user simply rejects it.

 ### Proposal Namespace Example

-An example Proposal Namespace for a dapp which supports connecting to Polkadot, Ethereum, Polygon and Cosmos:
+An example Proposal Namespace for a dapp that supports connecting to Polkadot, Ethereum, Polygon and Cosmos:

 ```js
 {